-11.0 TROUBLESHOOTING GUIDE
+II.0 TROUBLESHOOTING GUIDE

-Fire sparks but pilot does not light

-- No gas to fire, check isolators are open and gas supply is on. - Pipework blockage, clean out. - Air not fully purged, re purge supply or wait longer. - Spark earthing to metalwork, reset gap correctly. - Blocked pilot, clean out internally.

-Pilot lights but then goes out

-- Severe restriction in gas supply: clear obstruction. - Faulty thermocouple, replace pilot unit. - Blocked pilot, clean out. - Blocked lint gauze, clean. - Hold control handle in the spark position for longer. - Check control handle does not foul front casting. - If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replacement.
+Fire sparks but pilot does not light No gas to fire, check isolators are open and gas supply is on.
+Pipework blockage, clean out.
+Air not fully purged, re purge supply or wait longer.
+Spark earthing to metalwork, reset gap correctly.
+Blocked pilot, clean out internally.
+Pilot lights but then goes out Severe restriction in gas supply: clear obstruction.
+Faulty thermocouple, replace pilot unit.
+Blocked pilot, clean out.
+Blocked lint gauze, clean.
+Hold control handle in the spark position for longer.
+Check control handle does not foul front casting.
+If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replacement.
 Modifications are dangerous and can have a serious unseen effect on safety.

-Fire does not spark at pilot
+NEVER MODIFY OR BEND THE THERMOCOUPLE TO MAKE THE PILOT STAY ALIGHT.
+Fire does not spark at pilot Replace battery.

-- Replace battery.
 See section 10.0 of the user instructions.

-- HT lead detached, refit.

-- Check the spark gap (see section 8.1).

-- Faulty piezo unit, replace.

-- Debris shorting out electrode, clean.

-- Spark shorting to metalwork under tray, check routing of HT lead under burner.

-Fire runs for a time and then cuts off

-- Loose or faulty thermocouple, rectify. - Blocked pilot, clean out. - · Fire is sited in a draft. - Door or window has been opened creating a draft. - A wall which the fire is sited near has a hole/holes through which there is a draft - Fire is too close to an air vent. - Fire is sited on disused chimney breast which has not been adequately sealed up. - Dirt or lint in pilot aeration hole or on the lint gauze, clean thoroughly. - If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replacement.
+HT lead detached, refit.
+Check the spark gap (see section 8.1).
+Faulty piezo unit, replace.
+Debris shorting out electrode, clean.
+Spark shorting to metalwork under tray, check routing of HT lead under burner.
+Fire runs for a time and then cuts off Loose or faulty thermocouple, rectify.
+Blocked pilot, clean out.
+Fire is sited in a draft.
+Door or window has been opened creating a draft.
+A wall which the fire is sited near has a hole/holes through which there is a draft Fire is too close to an air vent.
+Fire is sited on disused chimney breast which has not been adequately sealed up.
+Dirt or lint in pilot aeration hole or on the lint gauze, clean thoroughly.
+Pilot light senses the fire is cold and cuts off, allow several attempts at lighting to warm up the sensor.
+If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replacement.
 Modifications are dangerous and can have a serious unseen effect on safety.

-Pilot flame shrinks when fire is on high

-- Poor gas flow to fire, check pressure with fire on high. - If pressure is low, remove any restriction in pipework or valve. - Check all isolators are adequately sized and fully open. - Check meter pressure is adequate. - If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replacement.
+NEVER MODIFY OR BEND THE THERMOCOUPLE TO MAKE THE PILOT STAY ALIGHT.
+Pilot flame shrinks when fire is on high Poor gas flow to fire, check pressure with fire on high.
+If pressure is low, remove any restriction in pipework or valve.
+Check all isolators are adequately sized and fully open.
+Check meter pressure is adequate.
+If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replacement.
 Modifications are dangerous and can have a serious unseen effect on safety.

-Fire smells when first lit or in use

-- Newness smell from brand new appliance. - Leakage occurring.
-Carry out leakage check and rectify any problems. - Combustible materials used in incorrect positions. - Airborne substances such as cleaning materials/air fresheners are being drawn through the fire. - Other airborne contaminants such as dust, tobacco smoke, paint vapours.
+NEVER MODIFY OR BEND THE THERMOCOUPLE TO MAKE THE PILOT STAY ALIGHT.
+Fire smells when first lit or in use Newness smell from brand new appliance.
+Leakage occurring.
+Carry out leakage check and rectify any problems.
+Combustible materials used in incorrect positions.
+Airborne substances such as cleaning materials/air fresheners are being drawn through the fire.
+Other airborne contaminants such as dust, tobacco smoke, paint vapours.

+GB IE

+USER INSTRUCTIONS

-Section Content Page No
+ection Content Page No

-1.0 Important Notes 1
+1.0 Important Notes Ī

 2.0 Siting & Clearances Around the Stove 2

 3.0 Fire Guards 3

 4.0 Ventilation & Room Size 3

 5.0 Fuel Bed Layout 4

 6.0 Operating the Appliance 4

 7.0 Combustion Monitoring System 4

 8.0 Servicing 4

 9.0 Cleaning 5

 10.0 Replacing the Battery 5

 11.0 List of Replacement Parts 5

 12.0 Installation Details 6

 13.0 Service History 6

 14.0 Appliance Dimensions 7

 15.0 Guarantee - Terms and Conditions 7